- Class: Mammalia

 Branching Out With its powerful limbs and long tail, the Matschie’s tree kangaroo is built for climbing trees!
-Topping out at around 22 pounds, Matchie’s may not rival their bigger brethren like the western gray kangaroo in size (those ‘roos can weigh up to 120 pounds), but this mighty little mammal is adaptable—finding its food both in tree canopies and on the ground.
+Topping out at around 22 pounds, Matschie’s may not rival their bigger brethren like the western gray kangaroo in size (those ‘roos can weigh up to 120 pounds), but this mighty little mammal is adaptable, finding its food both in tree canopies and on the ground.

 The Matschie’s tree kangaroo has thick, dense fur that is reddish-mahogany on the back, and a dark stripe down the spine.
 Tannins in the leaves it chews give the Matschie’s tree kangaroo’s coat its reddish color.
 Its limbs, feet, and ear tips are yellow, and its face is white or cream color.
 The Matschie’s tree kangaroo’s coat helps the animal in two ways: Its fur is thick enough to keep the animal insulated against damp weather, and its coloring camouflages for protection against predators—including humans!

 Stocky in build, a Matchsie's tree kangaroo has muscular forelimbs that are approximately the same length as its hind legs.
 These tree kangaroos have long, sharp claws on both front and hind feet that help them climb trees with ease.
 Patches of roughened skin also help with gripping.
 Of all tree kangaroos Dendrolagus, the Matschie’s tree kangaroo is believed to be the best vertical climber.

 HABITAT AND DIET

 Rain forest, sweet rain forest.
 The Matschie’s tree kangaroo has a very small home range.
-Found only in Australia, West Papua, and Papua New Guinea, the Matschie’s tree kangaroo is endemic to the Huon Peninsula, giving the species its other common name, the Huon Tree Kangaroo.
+Found only in New Guinea, the Matschie’s tree kangaroo is endemic to the Huon Peninsula, giving the species its other common name, the Huon tree kangaroo.
 Spending most of its time in trees, the Matschie’s tree kangaroo is arboreal, living in mid-montane to upper-montane cloud forests at elevations of up to 11,000 feet.
 On the ground, tree kangaroos are slow and uncoordinated, but in the trees they are bold and agile.